 Red meat often comes up in conversations as being "bad for you."
-But, if it's prepared in healthy ground beef recipes and eaten as part of a healthy diet, it can actually be a nutritious food.
+But, if it's prepared in healthy ground beef recipes, sourced from grass-fed cows, and eaten in moderation, it can actually be a nutritious food.

 Aside from delivering amino acids that increase satiety, speed up metabolism, and build lean muscle, ground beef contains healthy doses of iron, zinc, niacin, selenium, vitamin E, and B vitamins—nutrients that support blood formation, as well as brain and nervous system function.
 And it's easy to incorporate red meat into meals, especially when you're cooking with ground beef.

-We know you probably have some questions around ground beef.
-Read on for the answers, plus 17 easy ground beef recipes you and your whole family will love.
+We know you probably have some questions about ground beef.
+Read on for the answers, plus 50 easy, healthy ground beef recipes you and your whole family will love.

 Can I eat ground beef on a diet?

 Yes, you can.
-See, The World Cancer Research Fund recommends limiting weekly consumption of red meat to three portions a week (about 12–18 ounces total).
-Consuming fat in excess, healthy or not, results in one thing: flab.
-Ground beef is sold with 5 to 30 percent fat, giving you the option to choose from 80-95 percent lean varieties.
+The World Cancer Research Fund recommends limiting weekly consumption of red meat to three portions a week (about 12–18 ounces total).
+Consuming calories in excess, whether they're from fat or other macronutrients, results in one thing: weight gain.
+Ground beef is sold with anywhere between 5–30% fat, giving you the option to choose from 70–95% lean varieties.
 However, the leaner the cut, the lower the vitamin and mineral content.
 So no, you don't have to stop eating red meat completely.

-We recommend going for 90 percent lean, which yields fewer calories and fat than regular ground beef.
+We recommend going for 90% lean, which yields fewer calories and fat than regular ground beef.
 When possible, it's best to go for grass-fed.
-It's naturally lower in calories and fat than grain-fed beef, and it contains more heart-healthy omega-3s, less saturated fat, and as much as four times the vitamin E.
+It contains more heart-healthy omega-3s, less saturated fat, and as much as four times the vitamin E.

 How to cook ground beef